CyberT33N/vitest-cheat-sheet/README.md

 ## Testing Types
 - https://vitest.dev/guide/testing-types
 - Vitest allows you to write tests for your types, using expectTypeOf or assertType syntaxes.
 By default all tests inside *.test-d.ts files are considered type tests, but you can change it with typecheck.include config option.
-Here is an example to type check any .test.ts file instead of only *.test-d.ts
+Here is an example to type check any .test.ts file instead of only *.test-d.ts. **However, it is recommended to create own tests files for type checks instead of bundle everything into as single file**
 ```typescript
 import dotenv from 'dotenv'
 // Load .env